sass/sass/proposal/shared-resources.d.ts.md

 *([Issue](https://github.com/sass/sass/issues/3296))*

-This proposal adds an API design for sharing resources across multiple invocations of the Sass compiler's JavaScript API.
+This proposal adds an API design that allows for sharing resources across multiple invocations of the Sass compiler's JavaScript API.
 This will provide Sass's users with a more efficient way of running Sass compilations across multiple files.

 ## Table of Contents